Jimmie Johnson: 2013: Return to championship form

 Johnson spent the next several races chasing Matt Kenseth for the points lead, eventually gaining it at Talladega, though losing it when he and Kenseth tied for the points lead at Martinsville.
 Returning to Texas, Johnson had the dominant car, leading 255 laps to his sixth win of the season.
 The following weekend at Phoenix, Johnson avoided trouble in tight racing on two separate occasions (a near scrape in turn 4 on the first lap, and later a near spin after contact with Carl Edwards in turn 1) to escape with a third-place finish.
-He also capitalized on Kenseth suffering from a poor-handling car.
+He also capitalized on Kenseth's suffering from a poorly-handling car.
 With Kenseth finishing 23rd, Johnson took a 28-point lead to the season finale at Homestead-Miami Speedway.
 In the finale, Johnson raced conservatively to a ninth-place finish to secure his sixth title.
-He closed out the season with six wins, three poles, 16 Top 5's, and 24 Top 10's, with an average finish of 9.8 and an average start of 10.7.
+He closed out the season with six wins, three poles, sixteen top-fives, and 24 top-tens, with an average finish of 9.8 and an average start of 10.7.